Postgraduate Diploma inConsumer Law & Practice(PGDCLP)

 Programme Highlights:

-- Historical overview of the development of consumer law internationally, as well as in India, providing contextual expertise for those interfacing with consumers as business representatives, as well as for individuals and consumer organisations interfacing with businesses.
+• Historical overview of the development of consumer law internationally, as well as in India, providing contextual expertise for those interfacing with consumers as business representatives, as well as for individuals and consumer organisations interfacing with businesses.

-- Builds expertise in areas such as service deficiencies and the rights of consumers in online transactions.
+• Builds expertise in areas such as service deficiencies and the rights of consumers in online transactions.

-- Includes studies of alternative dispute resolution mechanisms such as arbitration, mediation, conciliation, and Lok Adalats that ensure graduates are able to put into application the knowledge and understanding they have developed in the programme.
+• Includes studies of alternative dispute resolution mechanisms such as arbitration, mediation, conciliation, and Lok Adalats that ensure graduates are able to put into application the knowledge and understanding they have developed in the programme.

-- The programme is spread across one year and gives learners the flexibility to design their own learning pathway.
+• The programme is spread across one year and gives learners the flexibility to design their own learning pathway.

 Courses

-Paper I - Introduction to Law & Legal Systems
+Course 1: Introduction to Law & Legal Systems

 This paper introduces the student to legal thinking and reasoning, and to legal systems, with a particular focus on Indian law and the Indian legal system.
 Those students who are from a non-law background would find this course particularly helpful.

-Paper II - Development of Consumer Protection Law
+Course 2: Development of Consumer Protection Law

-This paper consists of the following modules:
+This paper consists of the following Units:

-Module I: Consumer Protection: Global Scenario
+Unit I : Consumer Protection: Global Scenario

-Module IV: Consumer Protection Act, 1986 & Consumer Protection Act, 2019
+Unit IV : Comparative Study of Consumer Protection Act, 1986 & 2019

-This paper consists of the following modules:
+This paper consists of the following Units:

-This paper consists of the following modules:
+This paper consists of the following Units:

 Faculty